farhad-dalirani/ROS-1-Warm-Up/README.md

 For example, `sudo apt-get install ros-noetic-turtlesim`.

 ## Add dependencies to an already existing package:
-Go to package directory in catkin work space, then, modify CMakelist.txt and package.xml.
+Go to package directory in catkin work space, then, modify `CMakelist.txt` and `package.xml`.

 ## Check validity of installation of ROS and Catkin workstation:
 Install tutle package: